 If AMBIENT SENSING HEATER = MR100, MR100 will take the RTD connected to a 3rd party RTD transmitter as the global ambient RTD.
 Terminal 913 & 914 on MR100 are the connection points between MR100 and RTD transmitter.
 The actual RTD is to be locally wired to RTD transmitter as shown in Figure E.3.
 Since the RTD transmitter is connected to MR100 via two 18 AWG wires, the global ambient RTD can be located up to 7 km away from the heat tracing panel.
-MR100 will read the global ambient RTD's temperature measurement from the RTD transmitter and broadcast this measurement every 5 seconds.
+MR100 will read the global ambient RTD transmitter and broadcast this measurement every 5 seconds.